 Legal marijuana has led to a lot of perks.
 Aside from the fact that cannabis is more accepted and is less of a taboo topic, there’s a wide variety of products.
 Cannabis comes in all shapes and sizes and, if you know where to look, is of reliably solid quality.
-Except in Massachusetts, where users call their legal cannabis “garbage.”
+Except in the Bay State, where consumers say Massachusetts weed is “garbage”

 The Boston Globe reports that dozens of marijuana connoisseurs have been complaining about the quality of their state’s weed.
 Most agree that while cannabis has improved with its legalization, the state produces mediocre weed and sells it at premium prices.